usaid-cs/yesterday-i-learned/chemistry.md

 - Samarium is element 62.
 Although classified as a rare earth element, there is more samarium in the Earth's crust than tin.
 - Ethanol itself might not be carcinogenic, but ethanal is, so... [liver cancer is responsible for 750k deaths annually](https://en.wikipedia.org/wiki/Liver_cancer).
 - Chemists are often good at cooking.
 Except you.
 You suck.
-- An [ampere](https://en.wikipedia.org/wiki/Ampere) is a coulomb per second.
-All of them are considered SI units.
 - Methanoic acid is poured into rubber tree sap to make rubber.
 Drying rubber turns it yellow.
 That's why rubber bands are yellow.
 - _c_ is not the speed of light; _c_ is ~3e8 m/s, and light happens to travel at that speed.
 So we call that the speed of light.
 But other things travel at _c_, too.
 - Brushing teeth after breakfast does not work.
 [It just brushes the food and acid (in the case of orange juice) around.](https://www.quora.com/Should-you-brush-your-teeth-before-or-after-breakfast)